We’re hip-deep in the holidays, so what better time to pull our favorite classics off the shelves and give them a spin?

 Diane Keaton makes her second appearance on the list, but again finds herself outside of the gay storyline of a holiday-focused family comedy.

 In Love the Coopers, we follow the story of Officer Percy Williams, played by Anthony Mackie.
 A closeted police officer who is busy trying to help all the other characters out and Marisa Tomei as a “life coach” who helps the officer focus on his own needs as a gay man.

 The real downside?
 It’s a bit syrupy — but that comes with the holiday territory!

 A direct to video film featuring two young men who fall in love during a holiday weekend that doubles as wedding planning one of the men’s sister.
 It includes a lot of the usual misadventures, but without the usual wacky “coming out during the holidays” misadventures of so many other holiday films.
 This one might be a little harder to find, but well worth keeping an eye out for.

 A “will he or won’t he” story with a holiday twist as the leading men get engaged, only for one to break the engagement during the holidays.
 Set against a backdrop of Montana in winter, it’s a sweet dramatic comedy that has more sentiment than wacky family hijinks and is one of the more refreshing holiday movies on the list.

 Pee-wee’s Playhouse Christmas Special (1988)

-Call it a palette cleaner.
+Call it a palette cleanser.
 Paul Reubens is Pee-wee Herman in a very special holiday edition of Pee-wee’s playhouse.
-It’s as campy as always, and features a special guest lineup of old favorites such as Cher, K.D.
+It’s as campy as always and features a special guest lineup of old favorites such as Cher, K.D.
 Lang, Grace Jones, Zsa Zsa Gabor, and even Joan Rivers.